 For more information please contact email@example.com.

-The Freedman Center is a partnership between the College of Arts and Sciences and the Kelvin Smith Library.
+The Freedman Center is located in the Kelvin Smith Library.
 Established in 2005, with over 2,700 square feet of highly functional workspace and state-of-the-art equipment, the Freedman Center harnesses the power of modern technology and combines it with the driver of academic creativity.

 The Freedman Center consists primarily of three service areas:

 The Freedman Center is evidence of the College of Arts and Sciences’ commitment to the evolution of education and the integration of information technologies in its curriculum and research practices.
 For the Kelvin Smith Library, the Freedman Center is the culmination of a 10-year vision for a center that provides faculty, students, and staff with the ability to use analog and digital information sources for research.

 Members of the Digital Scholarship Team can guide you through your project and teach you how to use the latest technology, whether you are creating a PowerPoint presentation or creating a corpus of data for text mining.
 You will walk away with a completed project and the skills to do it again.